oppia/oppia-web-developer-docs/Coding-style-guide.md

 ## Python
 - Prefer `xrange` to `range`, so as not to hold the entire range in memory unnecessarily.
-- Prefer a frozenset or tuple to a list, if the data structure is not meant to be subsequently modified.
+- Consider using a frozenset or tuple to a list, if the data structure is not meant to be subsequently modified.
 This applies especially to constants.
 - Otherwise, please follow the [Google Python style guide](https://google.github.io/styleguide/pyguide.html).
 In particular:
   - There should be two empty lines before any top-level class or function definition.
   - Prefer string interpolation over concatenation -- e.g. prefer: `'My string %s' % varname` to `'My string ' + varname`.